Ask Question

 tissue type - the type of histocompatibility antigens on a person's cells or tissues.
 If the histocompatibility antigens do not match well, there is a much greater chance that the recipient will reject the donated tissue.

-Titers is a measurement of the concentration of a substance in a solution.
+titers is a measurement of the concentration of a substance in a solution.
 It usually refers to the amount of medicine or antibodies found in a patient's blood.

-Tolerance is a non-reactivity of the immune system to self.
+tolerance is a non-reactivity of the immune system to self.

 tumor suppressor genes - genes that protect cells from cancer.
 They may put the brakes on accelerated growth, or initiate cell death when DNA damage is detected.
 DNA damage.
 The under expression of tumor suppression genes can lead to malignant behavior.

-Vaccinal effect - when a therapy leads to recognition of tumor antigens (abnormal proteins) as foreign leading to attack of remaining tumors by t-cells.
+vaccinal effect - when a therapy leads to recognition of tumor antigens (abnormal proteins) as foreign leading to attack of remaining tumors by t-cells.

 vaccine - substance that contains parts of antigens from an infectious microbe.
 By stimulating an immune response (but not disease), it protects the body against subsequent infection by that organism.

-Disclaimer: The information presented on Lymphomation.org is not intended to be a substitute for
+Disclaimer: The information on Lymphomation.org is not intended to be a substitute for

 professional medical advice or to replace your relationship with a physician.